top of page

 Prevention Tips

-• Avoid Overuse: Gradually increase the intensity and duration of physical activity to avoid overloading your feet.
+• Gradually increase activity intensity to avoid overloading the plantar fascia

 Conclusion